neoreece/hy-104-presentation-1/readme.md

 #### Topic: Israelites
 #### Thesis
 > A thesis statement is a sentence in which you state an argument about a topic and then describe, briefly, how you will prove your arguement.
-    >> What are we arguing?
+> * What are we arguing?
->
-    >> With what evidence will be used to prove this?
+> * With what evidence will be used to prove this?
->
-    >> Should be revised as your further refine your evidence and arguments.
+> * Should be revised as you further refine your evidence and arguments.
 New evidence often requires you to change your thesis.

 #### Conclusion: